particle-iot/docs/src/content/en/shared/dev.md

 ![Compile button]({{assets}}/images/ide-compile.jpg)

 To compile your current project, click on the **Compile in the cloud** button.
-If your code doesn't contain errors, you'll see a new file named **firmware_X.bin** in your project's directory (where *X* is a timestamp).
+If your code doesn't contain errors, you'll see a new file named **PLATFORM_firmware_X.bin** in your project's directory (where *PLATFORM* is name of currently selected platform and *X* is a timestamp).

+Different devices usually require separate binaries (i.e. you can't flash Core with firmware compiled for a Photon) and resulting file is going to be compiled for platform of currently selected device.
+If you don't have a device selected, the code is going to be compiled for the Core.

 ![Compile errors]({{assets}}/images/ide-compile-errors.jpg)